Sorry, you need to enable JavaScript to visit this website.

 Eva was the scanner used in the University of Toronto forensic photography comparison study — completing full body documentation in 26 minutes vs. 54 for photography.
 It's the scanner investigators reach for when they need reliable, high-resolution color 3D of evidence at a crime scene, without the complexity of a LiDAR system.

-Artec Spider 3D Scanner
+Artec Space Spider II

 For fine forensic detail: bloodstains, tool marks, bite marks, footwear